-Having enough cash can be particularly critical for food businesses, as you will have expenses long before you start generating revenue.
-You need to make sure you can cover those expenses or you may be unable to pay your suppliers.
-It’s essential that you identifying and plan for potential shortfalls early on so you can assess whether you need to access financing.
+Having enough funds can be particularly critical for food businesses.
+You’ll have expenses long before you start generating revenue and must ensure you can cover them, or you may need help paying your suppliers.
+You must identify and account for potential shortfalls early to assess whether you need additional financial support.

 Consider finding a mentor in the food industry.
-They can provide you with valuable insights into starting and running a food business that can potentially save you from costly mistakes.
-You can visit MentorshipBC to search for relevant mentorship programs that are available in BC.
+They can provide valuable advice for starting and running a business in that sector, which could save you from costly mistakes.

-Even if you don’t enter into a formal mentorship program, you can still benefit from surrounding yourself with advisors.
-This could include people with experience in the same industry or professionals, such as an accountant and a lawyer.
+Even if you decide not to enter a formal mentorship program, you would still benefit from connecting with advisors.
+This could include people with experience in the same industry or profession.
 Attending networking events can also be an effective way to meet relevant contacts in your community.

 How Small Business BC Can Help Your Business